arktekk/rest-workshop/slides/rest/one/03_links.md

 !SLIDE
 # MUD Example #

     You are in a room, there is a wizard here.
-You can GO NORTH, SOUTH, EAST.
+There are exits to the NORTH, SOUTH and EAST.
     There is an empty whisky BOTTLE on the floor.
 You can hear the wizard snoring.

+    What would you like to do> GO NORTH

 .notes Anyone seen something like this? *Hands*
 This can be thought of a representation with links to NORTH, SOUTH, EAST.